JimGilmore/dobbscoin-source/doc/gitian-building.md

     echo "af224223de99e2a730b67d7785b657f549be0d63221188e105445f75fb8305c9  ubuntu-12.04.5-server-amd64.iso" | sha256sum -c
     # (must return OK)

+We will be using this as the ISO Image for the Virtual Machine.

 Create a new VirtualBox VM
 ---------------------------
-In the VirtualBox GUI click "Create" and choose the following parameters in the wizard:
+In the VirtualBox GUI click *Machine* --> *New* and choose the following parameters in the wizard:

 ![](gitian-building/create_vm_page1.png)

+- Select `ubuntu-12.04.5-server-amd64.iso` for the *ISO Image*
-- Make sure to check 'Skip Unattended Installation' if you are using VirtualBox 7.0
+- Make sure to check *Skip Unattended Installation* if you are using VirtualBox 7.0
+- Click *Next*

 ![](gitian-building/create_vm_memsize.png)